arbor-sim/arbor/doc/labels.rst

   Examples of locsets on the example morphology. **Left**: The terminal samples.
   **Right**: 50 random locations on the dendritic tree.
+  **The root of the morphology is hilighted with a red circle for reference**.

 Regions